How might we improve the way social care is provided and recorded?

 Hackney Council suffered a severe cyberattack in 2020, which left them with no social care system.
-We helped them recover from this attack, by building something better from scratch, by building something more robust and elegant.
-We enabled them to rethink their approach and supported them in adopting new ways of working.
+We helped them recover from this attack, by supporting them to create more effective and efficient services from scratch, and building more robust and needs based products to support this.
 We worked in 2-week UX sprints for over a year, working closely with delivery managers, engineers, researchers and social care staff.

 My responsibilities extended beyond interaction design, due to lack of resources and strict timeframes I was involved in front-end development and research to speed up delivery.
 My role also involved design capability building to allow the client to adapt to this process and understand the value of design thinking.

 We followed a research-led design approach testing and iterating hypothesis-driven designs.
-We held focus groups, daily group google chats and 1-to-1 interviews with the end users to gain a wide lens view of each design drawback.
-I facilitated over 50+ sessions throughout the course of the project and ran some sessions introducing changes, this enabled me to build trust with staff to improve their openness to changing their habits.
-Above is an image of some of the research gathered against designs.
+We used a variety of research methods, including both formal approaches such as interviews etc and informal, google chats etc. I facilitated over 50+ sessions throughout the course of the project and ran some sessions introducing changes, this enabled me to build trust with staff to improve their openness to changing their habits.
+Below is an image of some of the research gathered against designs.

 “We collaborated frequently on the project.
 They listened to our concerns and needs.
 They suggested a solution that could work for us.
 They were quite creative and involved me with different project tools.”